Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

 We decompose $\Rcxi$ into its real and imaginary components:

-To have a non-zero value for $\Rti$ in a given light cone $\lc$, both the magnetic field and the spectral parameters should vary inside $\lc$, while a variation of the spectral parameters alone is enough to have a non-zero value for $\RPi$.
-We use the labels $P$ and $\psi$ for these map residuals because, as demonstrated in Sect.~\ref{sec:rotatpsi}, in the limit of small fluctuations the real and imaginary parts of the complex polarized SED have a direct correspondence with the polarized intensity $P$ and polarization angle $\psi$.
+For $\Rti$ to be non-zero in a given light cone $\lc$, both the magnetic field and the spectral parameters should vary inside $\lc$, whereas a variation in spectral parameters alone suffices for $\RPi$ to be non-zero.
+We use the labels $P$ and $\psi$ for these map residuals because, as demonstrated in Sect.~\ref{sec:rotatpsi}, in the limit of small fluctuations, the real and imaginary parts of the complex polarized SED correspond directly to the polarized intensity $P$ and polarization angle $\psi$.